This article is part of my bankruptcy alphabet series.

 To further these goals, for example, the bankruptcy laws allow a bankruptcy trustee to sue creditors who have received payments from the bankrupt debtor within a certain period prior to the bankruptcy case being filed (90 days for regular creditors, and 12 months for relatives and insiders) to recover those funds as being “preferential” and they are then paid back to all creditors pro rata for a more equitable distribution.

 There are many other ways in which the bankruptcy laws try to achieve this balance, and bankruptcy judges are called upon to make decisions in interpreting the laws that try to maintain this delicate balance because, on the whole, the bankruptcy laws benefit us all as a society.
-They give “honest, but unfortunate” debtors the fresh start they need so they can return to being productive members of society (or businesses the chance to reorganize their debts to return to profitability), but also try to maximize the amount creditors will receive.

 Does this meet with your definitions of justice?
 The bankruptcy laws are evolving even today, but overall I think justice is served.